 Social Media is ranked No.1 channel on the “most effective channels” list for a reason; it’s a magical channel if you just used it right!
-Evolution of social media throughout the years is impressing.
+The evolution of social media throughout the years is impressive.
 Nowadays it is marketers’ no.1 channel to reach and acquire the largest possible base of audiences, and to network with them as well!

 So here are you some Do and Don’ts when you start setting your social media strategies:

 - Create a worth spreading app content: Wants your mobile app go viral?
 Then listen to this.
 The fastest and most effective way to spread your latest news/updates about your app is to get people to share it.
 The easiest way for people to share these news/updates is to find them right there on their timeline.
 So create that shareable and engaging app content and let your audiences do the rest!
 It can be a written post, a GIF, or a video

 - Interact: think of social media platforms as your online PR.
 Reply to your audience’s comment or engage them through a game that is related to your app, and most importantly, act like a human being, not like a robot!
 Collaborate with influencers: Social media influencers are talking marketing by storm, forget the old school strategy of focusing all your budget on paid ads, save some to the right influencer who is in the same field as your app and collaborate to advertise for your mobile app.

 - Hashtags: watch the most used hashtags closely on each platform you are using post regularly on those platforms.
 Choose what is suitable for you and use them wisely.

 As for the Don’ts, this chart says it all.